Pushkarmondal/frontend-medium/README.md

 - Node.js (v16 or higher)
 - npm or yarn package manager
-- Access to the Medium Clone Backend API
+- Access to the Medium  Backend API

 ## Installation